The complete guide to corporate travel policies

 • Travel insurance carrier

-Clearly, a travel policy isn’t just about the moment of booking and its related expenses.
-It also controls all your travel arrangements and it affects employees in many different departments.
+A travel policy isn’t just about the moment of booking and its related expenses.
+It also controls all your travel-related expenses and arrangements.

 Why create a business travel policy?